Iraq prison abuse scandals: August 2003

 It was claimed that eleven Iraqis had been severely beaten by members of the SAS in Majar al-Kabir; they were released and paid compensation for their injuries.

 Sadiq Zoman, 57, is delivered in a vegetative state, to a hospital in Tikrit.
 His body bearing telltale signs of torture: burn marks on his skin, bludgeon marks on the back of his head, a badly broken thumb, electrical burns on the soles of his feet.
-Additionally, family members say they found whipmarks across his back and more electrical burns on his genitalia.
+Additionally, family members say they found whip marks across his back and more electrical burns on his genitalia.
 He had entered US custody healthy barely 1 month earlier.

 Hassan Abbad Said died in custody, but no information of the investigation were made public.

 September 2003

 Corporal Donald Payne of the Queen's Lancashire Regiment now the 1st Battalion, Duke of Lancaster's Regiment (King's, Lancashire and Border), became Britain's first convicted war criminal after pleading guilty to abusing Iraqi detainees, which resulted in the death of one detainee Baha Mousa.